 If the student wants to apply to another Choice district, the STUDENT APPLICATION TIMELINE for the 2015-2016 SCHOOL YEAR and application process should be followed:

 A: Tuition students of districts recently approved as Choice districts are automatically converted to Choice students with no need to file an application.
 (Conversion from tuition to Choice can only happen in the Choice district's first year as a Choice district.)
 However, the Choice district must maintain documentation of the student's changed status and the student must be registered with his/her resident district to be enrolled as a Choice student.
-If your child is not already registered, please contact your resident district for instructions on how to register and complete the process by Jan.
-16, 2015.
+If your child is not already registered, please contact your resident district for instructions on how to register and complete the process by the end of January.